10 Organic Modern Living Room Styling Tips (Luxe For Less)

 6a.
 Luxe Accent Table // 6b.
 Side Table // 6c.
 Mixed Material Drink Table // 6d.
 Drink Table

 The high-end design used concrete and steel side tables at $850 each.
-I found fluted side tables with a marble top, wood center, and gold base for $400.
+Meanwhile, I found fluted side tables with a marble top, wood center, and gold base for $400.

 Plus, a $130 marble and gold drink table from West Elm that looks just like the $1,200 designer one!